wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 **What is ClickDesk live chat plugin?**

 ClickDesk plugin lets you **embed 'Live Chat' button**, online and offline forms on your website to let your website visitors click to chat with you directly.
-Visitors can also make a call to your operator directly by using our free local access numbers in 40+ countries or from their web browser.
+Visitors can also make an audio or video call directly from their web browser.

 With integrated help desk, your agents can access all the emails and offline chats and answer your customer queries.
 Agents also receive IM notifications when a new ticket is created, updated or assigned to them. **Social toolbar integrations** with Twitter & Facebook allow your visitors to read your Twitter feed and become your follower directly from ClickDesk chat widget.
 Facebook tab shows all your fans and your visitors can like your fan page directly.